vanceism7/FriendlyXML/README.md

 Where xml_string is an xml formatted string and callback is a function which takes one argument which will be the resulting json object of the parser.

-asXML( json_object ); //Returns an xml formatted string based on a json object. ( ie. json_object )
+asXML( json_object );

+Returns an xml formatted string based on a json object. ( ie. json_object )

 # Parsing Usage

+Parsing is done in the expected way
 	var FXML = require('./FriendlyXML');

-	//Parsing is done in the expected way FXML.ParseString( xml_string, function( result )
+	FXML.ParseString( xml_string, function( result )
 	{
 		//Result will be json object